riteshkeshri98/My-Sample-Project/README.md

 docker ps                       # List running containers docker logs <container>         # View container logs docker exec -it <container> sh  # Shell into a container

+Security Hardening Steps:
+Non-root Users
+Custom non-root users are created for containers instead of running as root.
+Added in Dockerfile (WebAPI) and via user: "1000:1000" in docker-compose.yml for MySQL & Redis.

 Push to Docker Hub